Sabeehq11/MoodBoardai/README.md

 - Get AI-powered suggestions based on your current emotional state
 - Receive curated music recommendations for each mood

+### 🤖 LangGraph AI Integration
+- **Advanced Mood Analysis**: Powered by OpenAI GPT-4 through LangGraph workflows
+- **Personalized Insights**: AI analyzes your mood and provides tailored motivational guidance
+- **Two-Stage Processing**:
+  1. Emotional analysis to understand underlying feelings
+  2. Personalized insight generation with actionable suggestions
+- **Fallback Support**: Works with encouraging default messages when API key is not configured
+- **Privacy-First**: Your mood data is only sent to OpenAI when you have an API key configured

 ### 📖 Mood History
 - View all your previous mood entries with timestamps
 - See AI suggestions and music recommendations from past entries